 Ride an ATV Just Minutes from San Juan

 Are you looking for an exciting adventure close to San Juan?
 We have found an ATV 4-Track tour that is fun and different.
-Tropical Trail Rides ATV Tours at Hacienda Campo Rico is located just a few minutes from San Juan, and yet it feels like a world away.
+Campo Rico Trail Rides ATV Tours at Hacienda Campo Rico is located just a few minutes from San Juan, and yet it feels like a world away.

 Hacienda Campo Rico is a 2,200 acre "ranch" so the ATVs have loads of trails.
 They go through fields and forests, up and down hills and through mud puddles.
 And then you get to explore a cave filled with bats and more.
 It was a ton of fun!